TanStack/query/docs/guides/query-keys.md

 ## Further reading

-For tips on organizing Query Keys in larger applications, have a look at [Effective React Query Keys](../community/tkdodos-blog#8-effective-react-query-keys) from the Community Resources.
+For tips on organizing Query Keys in larger applications, have a look at [Effective React Query Keys](../community/tkdodos-blog#8-effective-react-query-keys) and check the [Query Key Factory Package](../community/lukemorales-query-key-factory) from the Community Resources.